adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/open-nfs-ports.md

    RPCMOUNTDOPTS="--manage-gids --port 9024"
    ```

-2. Enter the following `systemctl` command to restart the mountd service:
+2. Enter the following command to restart the `mountd` service:

     ```text
     systemctl restart nfs-mountd.service
     ```

-3. Verify that the mountd service is running on the port you configured by searching the output of `rcpinfo -p`:
+3. Verify that the `mountd` service is running on the port that you configured by searching the output of `rcpinfo -p`:

     ```text
     rpcinfo -p | grep 'tcp.*mountd'